austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 React.render(document.getElementById("app")!, App)
 ```

-Let's think about how `useState` works.
-At first glance, it is a bit odd, right?
-Each time our component renders, we're calling `useState` with the same arguments, but it can return different values.
-We need a way to "remember" the current value and update it across renders.
+With your library author hat on, think about the API of `useState`...it's actullay a bit odd, right?
+We call it with the same arguments every time our component renders, but it can return different state values.
+React encourages us to write pure components, but `useState` itself can't be pure.
+We need a way to "remember" its current value and update it across renders.

 We can accomplish this with a bit of internal state and a closure: